erremauro/prettyerror/README.md

 You can easly support internazionalization with multiple language translations.
 In addition to translate your custom errors, you can override the default error definitions by naming your definition like a [class error][4] or a [syserror code][4].

-Read [Using exteral Error Definitions](#using-external-error-definitions) to learn how to setup external definitions.
+Read [Using external Error Definitions](#using-external-error-definitions) to learn how to setup external definitions.

 To override the default `ENOENT` SystemError definition, for example, create a file named `ENOENT.yml` in your target language directory.
 To override `ENOENT` for the Italian language, save you file to `./errdef/it/ENOENT.yml`